 3. Maintenance models

-This is the most basic model, and includes, in addition to visual inspections and lubrication mentioned previously, the arising breakdowns repair.
-It is applied, as we will see, to equipments with the lowest level of criticality, whose faults are not a problem, economically or technically.
+A. CORRECTIVE MODEL: This is the most basic model, and includes, in addition to visual inspections and lubrication mentioned previously, the arising breakdowns repair.
+It is applied, as we will see, to equipment with the lowest level of criticality, whose faults are not a problem, economically or technically.
 In this type of equipment is not profitable to devote more resources and efforts.

 This maintenance model is valid in equipment not to very used, or for equipment that despite being important in the production system the probability of failure is low.